Published on Oct 11, 2021

 Parents should move towards limiting the time that is spent in front of screens.
 It would help if you considered asking your child what they have to do as schoolwork.
 It would help if you reminded them that they would use their screens for playtime or friend time only after completing their school work.

 Parents should encourage their children to form a daily target such as reading a book and cleaning their room.
 This will help your child respect their routine and develop a habit of following their routine.
 You can also allow a period for each of their tasks.
 Screen time then can be used as a reward for achieving the daily target that they had set.

 Script: "You need to complete your assignment before your friend's time at 6:30 pm.

 Technology allows so many things to be possible for you and your children.
 It also develops distance and feelings of loneliness.
 Using the internet and devices may cause you and your family to not spend any time together.
 This might affect your child negatively.
 Your child might get addicted to their screen.

-The solution for all this is to make some rooms in your house to be off-limits to any e digital devices.
+The solution for all this is to make some rooms in your house off-limits to any e digital devices.
 These rooms are used only for family interactions or family time.
 You need to set certain spots in your house as device-free zones.
-You need to communicate this to all members of your family including your children.
+It would help if you communicated this to all members of your family, including your children.

 For example, You can set the living room as a device-free room in your house.
 You can also set the dining table as a device-free zone.
 You will need to teach our children that they cannot be on their phones when they are in the living room and the dining table.
 They will have to leave the devices at their respective places when coming to the dining table or the living room.

 Similarly, you can also ensure Downtime by making device-free time.
 You need to set a daily reminder for daily routine, reminding your spouse and your children that they are not allowed to use their device during certain hours.
 These hours have to be recorded as Downtime for your children.